troynsofor-svg/AIPortfolio-TROY-NSOFOR/Teach an Agent to Balance a Pole/README.md

 Improvement over Random Agent: The Q-Learning agent demonstrated an enhancement of 30.8 points across the random agent's average score (54.4 - 23.6).
 Learning Curve: The rolling average score (orange line) demonstrated a clear upward trend, meaning that the agent learned over a period of time.
 It compatibly beat the random agent's mean score at around episode 144.
 Epsilon (Exploration Rate):Began at 1.0 (entirely at random) and decayed to 0.0816 by the last of the 500 episodes, representing a transition from exploration to exploitation.
-Observation: The Q-Learning agent successfully learned how to balance the pole for crucially long durations compared to the random agent, describing the efficiency of the Q-learning algorithm.
+Observation: The Q-Learning agent successfully learned how to balance the pole for significant long durations compared to the random agent, describing the efficiency of the Q-learning algorithm.

 3. Comparison of Q-Learning Agents (Different Epsilon Decay Rates) Original Agent (ε decay = 0.995): Final-50 mean score: 54.4